 Granulated herbs, when bought from reputable companies, contain the highest quality of herbs.
 The granule companies often have first dibs at the herbs in the wholesale market, or have direct relationship with herb farms, and perform extensive testing to ensure correct ingredients and the absence of pesticides and other unwanted nasties.

-At Dantian Health, KPC and KODA are the main brand of herbal granules used.
+At Dantian Health Chinese Herbal Medicine clinic in Melbourne, KPC and KODA are the main brand of herbal granules used.
+This is ensure a quality product when you are taking chinese herbal granules that I prescribe.
 They provide quality assurance that each batch of herbs has been fully tested to ensure the correct species of herbs and absence of adulterants.
 This statement comes directly from KPC regarding their quality assurance:

 “High-precision laboratory tests check multiple samples from each batch to measure the potency and to establish the safety of the product.
 These tests include the following: